Canadian Sanctions Related to Democratic Republic of Congo

 There are some exceptions, including for the following:

-- arms and related material and technical assistance intended solely for support of, or use by, the United Nations Organization Mission in the DRC (MONUC).
+- arms and related material and technical assistance intended solely for support of, or use by, the United Nations Organization Stabilization Mission in the DRC (MONUSCO) or the African Union-led Regional Task Force; and

 The United Nations Democratic Republic of the Congo Regulations, as amended, implement the decisions of the Security Council in Canadian domestic law.
 Implementation of the travel ban imposed by Resolution 1596 (2005) is ensured in Canada under existing provisions of the Immigration and Refugee Protection Act.